GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Applications

 In this Section, we appraise the predictive performance of GP-BART compared to BART, SoftBART, tGP, kriging, and INLA on diverse real data sets, as a larger and more challenging test of GP-BART's capabilities.
 For illustration, we use four public data sets containing spatial features; i.e., with inherent dependence over the observations.
 These data sets are:

-\begin{enumerate} \item The \textit{Auckland} data set consists of $166$ rows describing infant mortality in Auckland, with two spatial covariates and the target variable \citep{bivand2018spdep}. \item The \textit{Baltimore} data set comprises $221$ observations of house sales prices, two spatial features, and $13$ other covariates, not all of which are continuous \citep{bivand2018spdep}. \item The \textit{Boston} data set contains $506$ observations of the median values of owner-occupied suburban homes, two spatial features, and $13$ other covariates, not all of which are continuous.
-We model a corrected version \cite{boston_housing_correct} of the original data \cite{boston_housing}. \item \textit{Swmud} is a data set of seabed mud content in the southwest Australia Exclusive Economic Zone with $177$ observations of two sets of spatial coordinates and mud content as the target variable \cite{li2010predicting}. \end{enumerate} Our implementations of each algorithm follow their respective default~\mbox{settings}, including those previously described in Sections \ref{sec:gp_bart} and \ref{sec:gp_bart_sample} for GP-BART.
+\begin{enumerate} \item The \textit{Auckland} data; consisting of $166$ {observations} describing infant mortality in Auckland, with two spatial covariates and the target variable \citep{bivand2018spdep}. \item The \textit{Baltimore} data; comprising $221$ observations of house sales prices, two spatial features, and $13$ other covariates, not all of which are continuous \citep{bivand2018spdep}. \item The \textit{Boston} data; containing $506$ observations of the median values of owner-occupied suburban homes, two spatial features, and $13$ other covariates, not all of which are continuous.
+We model a corrected version \cite{boston_housing_correct} of the original data \cite{boston_housing}. \item \textit{Swmud}; a data set of seabed mud content in the southwest Australia Exclusive Economic Zone with $177$ observations of two sets of spatial coordinates and mud content as the target variable \cite{li2010predicting}. \end{enumerate} Our implementations of each algorithm follow their respective default~\mbox{settings}, including those previously described in Sections \ref{sec:gp_bart} and \ref{sec:gp_bart_sample} for GP-BART.
 As before, $5$ repetitions of $5$-fold cross-validation are used to evaluate~\mbox{performance}.
-Categorical and integer-valued features cannot be accommodated in the GPs under the present parameterisations of GP-BART and tGP.
-Hence, for the \textit{Baltimore} and \textit{Boston} data sets, we include only the continuous covariates here for all models in the comparison.
+Categorical features cannot be formally accommodated in the GPs under the present parameterisation of GP-BART's kernel function.
+Hence, for the \textit{Baltimore} and \textit{Boston} data sets, we restrict the GPs to include the continuous and integer-valued covariates only.
+However, categorical features are still used to form splitting rules for GP-BART, as described in Section \ref{sec:tree_structure}.
+All other methods accommodate categorical features using dummy variable representations.
 In each case, the strictly spatial continuous features represent the exact coordinates of the instances.

-The results are summarised in Figure \ref{fig:rmse_bench} and Figure \ref{fig:crps_bench}, which show the RMSE and CRPS values over all data sets, respectively.
-According to Figure \ref{fig:rmse_bench}, GP-BART presents the lowest median RMSE for all but the \textit{Baltimore} data set.
-The differences are most pronounced for the \textit{Swmud} data (especially in the comparison between GP-BART and BART) and the \textit{Boston} data, for which kriging and INLA perform notably worse than all tree-based methods.
+The results are summarised in Figure \ref{fig:rmse_bench} and Figure \ref{fig:crps_bench}, which show the RMSE and CRPS, respectively, for each data set over all folds.
+According to Figure \ref{fig:rmse_bench}, GP-BART presents the lowest median RMSE for the \textit{Auckland}, \textit{Boston}, and \textit{Swmud} data sets.
+The difference is most pronounced for the \textit{Boston} data, for which kriging and INLA perform notably worse than all~tree-based methods.
+For the \textit{Baltimore} data, it ranks second among all methods.